fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health.md

 ms.localizationpriority: medium
 ---

-# Teams client supportability and manageability tools in Teams admin center health
+# Teams client health dashboard in the Teams admin center

-This article provides an overview of the new Teams Client Health Dashboards and tools for managing Teams clients in the Microsoft Teams admin center.
+This article provides an overview of the new Teams client health dashboards and tools for managing Teams clients in the Microsoft Teams admin center.

 Teams client health is an all-new page with a set of data, insights, and tools to help administrators troubleshoot and resolve issues.
 When a Teams application experiences an issue, end-users typically reach out to their admins.
 As an admin, you may be regularly occupied with requests from end-users.
 This can leave you in a reactive position with limited information to diagnose and resolve problems effectively.

 As an admin, you may need to proactively monitor, or you may need to perform remediation actions to manage and fix issues before they impact your end user productivity or cause further escalations.

-## Access the Teams Client health dashboard
+## Access the Teams client health dashboard

 To access the update monitoring and insights dashboard, follow these steps: